ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 After running all the above cells, you should see something like this as the output of the final cell:
 ![trainingComplete]({{ site.baseurl }}/assets/images/trainingComplete.png)

+:information_source: The accuracy of this model is only 86% (1 - 0.138888 * 100), adding more epochs or changing the base model will help improve this.

 You should also see a new Experiment in your workspace (you may need to refresh your browser window):
 ![mlExperiment]({{ site.baseurl }}/assets/images/mlExperiment.png)